-The Test parameter values are adjustable (Figure 44).
+The Test parameter values are adjustable (Figure 53).
 Some parameters have a numeric value that can be changed while others have values that can be selected from a drop-down list.

-5.4.1 Commercial Gensets
+5.4.1 Consumer Gensets

-The Test directory for a typical commercial genset may contain the following groups (folders) of Test options:
+The Test directory may contain the following groups (folders) of Test options for consumer gensets: